In life many people strive for perfection. There is an image of perfection that seems completely unobtainable. Guess what. It is unobtainable.

 Forget that.
 At no point do I feel I have settled.
 I love what I do and advancing my role in any way would change a job that I truly enjoy.
 This is not settling; it’s happiness.

 Like most people, I have looked to my parents for approval on almost all aspects of my life.
 I’ve changed decisions and made choices based on what would make them happy.
 This has led to me feeling I had to hide parts of who I am in order to protect some perfect picture of me I believed my parents wanted to see.

 Now as a parent, I have taken on a different view.
 I no longer try to rationalize or justify my decisions to my parents.
 This has allowed me to feel more like my genuine self when talking with them and has strengthened our relationship.

 Damn not given # 7: The approval of others

 This is the best damn of all damns to give up.
 Pandering to the sensitivities and opinions of others can be exhausting.
-There is enough going on in my life now to make me tired.
-I do not need the additional strain of being sure everyone is happy with the way I live my life, the way I raise my children, or the way I do anything at any time.
+There’s enough going on in my life now to make me tired.
+I don’t need the additional strain of trying to ensure everyone approves of the way I live my life, the way I raise my children, or the way I do anything at any time.

-Finding yourself working so hard to not offend others with your personal beliefs and opinions is ridiculous.
+Finding yourself working so hard not to offend others with your personal beliefs and opinions is ridiculous.
 Everyone has the right to follow their own path.
-I do not expect others to bend their beliefs to align with mine, and I will not cater to others at the expense of my own ethical stance.
-If you have any questions refer to Damns Not Given #1-6.
+I don’t expect others to bend their beliefs to align with mine, and I will not cater to others at the expense of my own ethical stance.
+If you have any questions, refer to Damns Not Given #1-6.